16" X 20" oil and metal leaf on canvas

 For information ...

-The visualization of a key moment in the second book in my Sirens series.
+This is the visualization of key moment in the second book of Mark Heine’s Sirens series.